A: We are a video content provider for visual artists and video creatives around the world.

 A: Contact us for a custom licensing option and we will do our best to help you out.

 A: We deliver in MP4 video format encoded with H264 so you can use our videos with virtually any video editing and format supported software.
+For Pro, Pro Plus and Pro Gold members we also offer the videos in DXV, Photo JPEG and PNG Alpha encoding where available.
 If your software requires the videos in a different format or encoding, you can use the free program MPEG Streamclip: video converter for Mac & Windows to convert the loops.

 A: Add a new PowerPoint slide, click Insert tab then click Video from file, browse to your downloaded video.
 Resize the video as needed.
 Make sure you click it and in Video tab choose loop forever.
 If you want to set it as background, select the video again, click the Video Tools tab and under Format tab click Send to Back.

 A: From the File menu select New Project and write a name for your project.
 Select Widescreen or Standard.
 Then click File → Import → Movies and choose your video loop.
 Now you're ready to use it however you want.